nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 </br>

-One thing that can happen if you have an incorrect Dexcom login/password in Loop's CGM Share account settings and/or in your Nightscout BRIDGE settings is that Dexcom will lock your account...and you won't see CGM data in Nightscout.
+One thing that can happen if you have an incorrect Dexcom login/password in your Share account settings and/or in your Nightscout BRIDGE settings is that Dexcom will lock your account...and you won't see CGM data in Nightscout.
 If you notice your CGM readings disappeared, but everything else is flowing...check your Heroku logs that are viewable by selecting "View Logs" from the drop-down menu underneath the "More" option.

 <img src="../../nightscout/img/heroku-logs.png">